 Naiba has shared some

 WordPress code, most of which need to be added to the theme's functions.php file.
-For beginners, directly modifying the theme's functions file still carries risks, so here is a recommendation for
+For beginners, directly modifying the theme's functions file carries risks, so here we recommend a

 WordPress PluginCode Snippets.

-Code Snippets is a plugin that allows you to simply, cleanly, and safely add PHP code to your website, with the same effect as directly writing it into the functions.php file.
-However, it is more suitable for beginner users, offering a graphical interface for adding code without worrying about where to add it in the theme files; it automatically checks code format and provides error prompts.
-Another advantage of using Code Snippets to add code is that the added code will not be lost due to theme file upgrades, whereas directly writing into the functions.php file will be overwritten upon upgrade, requiring manual backup.
+Code Snippets is a plugin that allows you to simply, cleanly, and safely add PHP code to your website, with the same effect as writing directly into the functions.php file.
+However, it is more suitable for beginner users, as it provides a graphical interface for adding code, eliminating worries about where to place it in the theme files; it automatically checks code format and provides error prompts.
+Another advantage of using Code Snippets to add code is that the added code will not be lost when your theme files are upgraded, whereas code written directly into functions.php will be overwritten upon upgrade, requiring manual backup.
 Plugin download address:

-After installing the plugin, you can directly add code snippets in the website Admin Dashboard.
+After installing the plugin, you can directly add code snippets in the website backend.
 Here, we will demonstrate using the previously mentioned

 code for delaying RSS output.

-After adding the RSS frequency code, it will be enabled by default.
-Then, we return to the website Frontend to check the RSS information.
+After adding the RSS frequency code, it is enabled by default.
+Then we return to the website frontend to check the RSS information.

-It can be seen that the RSS update frequency detection has been set to 6 hours.
-If the format of the code content you are adding is incorrect, a cross icon will be displayed to alert you.
+You can see that the RSS update frequency detection has been set to 6 hours.
+If the format of the code content you are adding is incorrect, a cross icon will appear to alert you.

-Code Snippets allows you to choose which codes to enable, simply by toggling them on/off in the Admin Dashboard.
-The plugin itself is also relatively lightweight and will not significantly impact server performance, making it very suitable for beginners.
+Code Snippets allows you to choose which code snippets to enable, simply by toggling them on/off in the backend.
+The plugin itself is also lightweight and does not significantly impact server performance, making it very suitable for beginners.

-functions.php is a core file of a WordPress theme, called the theme functions file. functions.php is mainly used to define the functions and some necessary code used by the corresponding theme.
-If there is a format error in the functions file, it can cause your entire website to display a white screen.
-Therefore, it is essential to back up the functions file before each modification and replace it if issues arise.
+functions.php is a core file of a WordPress theme, known as the theme functions file. functions.php is primarily used to define the function files used by the corresponding theme and some necessary code.
+If there is a formatting error in the functions file, it can cause your entire website to display a white screen.
+Therefore, it is essential to back up the functions file before every modification, so you can revert to the backup if any issues arise.

-Although manual addition is not very beginner-friendly, it is not difficult either.
-You just need to back up the file properly.
+Although manual addition may not be very friendly for beginners, it is not difficult.
+You just need to ensure you have a backup of the file.
 Paste the required code at the very end of the functions.php file, then save it.
-If there are issues, replace it back with the backed-up file.
-Note that the functions.php file may lose modifications each time you upgrade the theme file, so using a plugin or Child Theme to add code is a good alternative.
+If any problems occur, simply replace it with the backup file.
+Note that the functions.php file may lose modifications each time you upgrade the theme files, so using a plugin or child theme to add code is a good alternative.

 Comments are closed